Reports: Federal prosecutors probe Trump inaugural committee

 It added that the names of donors were given to the election commission and have been public for nearly two years.
 It said the donors were vetted and no improprieties were found.

+Peter Mirijanian, a spokesman for Abbe Lowell, Ivanka Trump’s ethics lawyers, said the first daughter’s role was minimal.

+“When contacted by someone working on the inauguration, Ms. Trump passed the inquiry on to a hotel official and said only that any resulting discussions should be at a “fair market rate,” he said in a statement.
+“Ms. Trump was not involved in any additional discussions.”

-White House spokesman Hogan Gidley was asked by reporters Friday if there were any “improprieties” with the inauguration funding.
+White House spokesman Hogan Gidley was asked by reporters Friday prior to the ProPublica/WNYC report if there were any “improprieties” with the inauguration funding.

 “The president of the United States has one job at the inauguration.
 It’s to show up, to thank everyone for the service to get him elected, and then also dance with the first lady,” Gidley said in response.
 “He did all of those things.
 This charge has nothing to do with the president of the United States, and it has nothing to do with this administration.”